Understanding the Importance of Medical Charge Codes in Healthcare Billing

 3 minute read

-The hospital chargemaster, or charge description master (CDM), is a comprehensive database listing all items that could produce a charge in a healthcare setting.
-It includes data on procedures, services, supplies, devices, and drugs, ensuring accurate billing in accordance with regulations and payor requirements.
-Each entry in the chargemaster is associated with specific data fields such as department number, charge code, charge description, revenue codes, CPT or HCPCS codes, modifiers, and price comprehensive database.
+The hospital chargemaster, also known as the charge description master (CDM), is a comprehensive database listing all items and services that could generate a charge in a healthcare facility.
+It includes data on procedures, services, supplies, devices, and drugs, ensuring accurate billing in compliance with regulations and payer requirements (source).
+Each entry in the chargemaster is associated with specific data fields such as department numbers, unique charge codes, charge descriptions, revenue codes, CPT or HCPCS codes, modifiers, and prices.
+These fields help in identifying and billing for specific services or items provided to patients (source).

 Why You Should Learn More About Medical Charge Codes Today